 The second installment of IHS Markit's new Automotive COVID-19 Recovery Series is now available.
 In our whitepaper; Supplier Strategy Reset, we reexamine assumption sets, legislation, available capital, the fiscal environment, and the trajectory for industry volumes, and layout the key factors to revise a strategic plan.

-This whitepaper is one of four whitepapers produced for our COVID-19 Recovery Series.
+This whitepaper is one of three whitepapers produced for our COVID-19 Recovery Series.